-Like the ReLeaf, the Clearstream Eclipse is an HDTV antenna that attaches directly to your wall and lays nearly flush.
+Like the Gesobyte, the Clearstream Eclipse is an HDTV antenna that attaches directly to your wall and lays nearly flush.
 It’s a paper-thin ring, yet the base model manages around 35 miles of range and includes a 12-foot coaxial cable.
 If you need more range, Antennas Direct also offers 50-, 60-, and 70-mile versions of the Clearstream Eclipse.
 The antenna itself is paintable, and all you need is the Antenna Point app when you want to find your favorite channels.

 1byone Foldable Antenna

 Small, flat HDTV antennas are easy to place and ignore, but it comes at the cost of signal range.
 This foldable option from 1byone is larger than the last few, measuring nearly 20-inches across.
 You can even position the two side flaps to enhance your VHF reception for a more reliable signal and fewer dropouts.
-1byone’s Foldable Antenna leaves the Mohu and Clearstream in the dust with an impressive range of up to 120 miles and an extra-long 16.5-foot coaxial cable, even if it can’t quite rival the Gesobyte.
+1byone’s Foldable Antenna leaves the Clearstream in the dust with an impressive range of up to 120 miles and an extra-long 16.5-foot coaxial cable, even if it can’t quite rival the Gesobyte.